nareshmadhur/rent_vs_buy_analytics/README.md

 2.  **Chronological Journey:** After the verdict, the results unfold in the order a user would experience them financially:
     *   **The Starting Line:** Focuses on the initial, one-time investment required to buy the house.
 It answers the user's first question: "What do I need to pay on day one?".
     *   **The Daily Race:** Details the recurring monthly costs.
 This section uses a stacked bar chart (`CostComparisonChart`) to visually compare the components of buying vs. renting.
     *   **The Finish Line:** Consolidates the long-term view, showing wealth accumulation over time.
-It features the projection chart (`ProjectionChart`) and a detailed explanation of the breakeven calculation, linking the visual to the underlying math.
+It features the projection chart (`ProjectionChart`) and a detailed explanation of the two breakeven calculations, linking the visuals to the underlying math.

 This structure prevents information overload and builds the user's understanding step-by-step.